 But, now you make enough just from the kites, right?

 Yes.
 But it took many years before I was able to do it on just the kites alone.
 It was around 1989 when I finally made it.
 Up until then, I had two irons on the fire.
 I was doing construction labour as well as the kites.
 It was tough going.
 I’d wake up early and go to the construction site, and in the evening I’d come home and make kites.
 My father had told me, “Don’t let the kites die out.”
 With his wishes in mind, I worked really hard.
 And little by little, we started to sell more and more.
 And then I decided to build a Nagasaki kite museum, and borrowed some money from the bank to do it.

-Working a day job while single-handedly reviving the kite company, that must have been a monumental task!
+Working a day job while single-handedly reviving the kite company,

 All I did was stay serious and work my hardest.
 From morning to night, my hands were in motion practically the whole time.
 I never went out drinking at night, and I never even went out to the bars when I was in Tokyo participating in department store special product fairs.
 But if you’ve got an exhibit in a department store, you wind up surrounded by pretty young girls anyhow.
 (Laughs) I didn’t want to screw up.
 I’d have been the shame of Nagasaki.
 (Laughs) Liquor, ladies, and dice.
 If you let those three evils take you over, you’re done for.
 Well, it’s important to get a good taste once so you know what you’re missing.
 (Laughs)

 Did you learn how to make kites from your father?